-Earlier this year, HBO announced a new lineup of Game of Thrones spinoffs.
-They’ll be the latest representatives of what has become a massive media franchise—the hit television show has spawned everything from Funko Pop dolls, video games, and graphic novels, to exclusive wines, tours, and apparel.
+Earlier this week, HBO released the trailer for the upcoming eighth and final season of Game of Thrones.
+It'll be the latest iteration of what has become a massive media franchise—the hit television show has spawned everything from Funko Pop dolls, video games, and graphic novels, to exclusive wines, tours, and apparel.
 But it was the original A Song of Ice and Fire books that started it all, long before HBO turned a global audience to its world of warring families, dragons, and blindsiding character deaths.

 The history of Game of Thrones begins with the New Jersey-born George R.R.
 Martin.
 A longtime Marvel fanboy, 21-year-old Martin first tried his hand at genre fiction in the early 1970s.
 He juggled these creative projects with other responsibilities, like directing weekend chess tournaments (Martin is a great player) and teaching college writing courses.
 But after successfully selling short stories to sci-fi magazines—and finding a burst of life-changing motivation later in the decade—he made a career out of writing books and television screenplays.